kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

     // "Inaccessible", "DataLoss", "Degraded", or "Unknown".
     // "Unknown" is assigned when the driver reports a condition
     // whose category this Kubernetes version does not recognize
-    // (for example a value added by a newer CSI spec); the
+    // (for example a value added by a newer CSI spec), for
-    // driver's reason and message are preserved so the condition
-    // is not lost.
+    // observability purposes.
     Status VolumeHealthStatusType `json:"status"`
     // reason is a brief CamelCase machine-parseable reason
     // (e.g. "VolumeNotFound").
 Required; together with status